×

 More about Obsidian and Dolomite

 Here you can know more about Obsidian and Dolomite.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Dolomite consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Dolomite includes Clay Minerals, Pyrite, Quartz, Sulfides.
+The mineral content of Obsidian includes and mineral content of Dolomite includes Clay Minerals, Pyrite, Quartz, Sulfides.
 You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Dolomite, the texture, color and appearance plays an important role in determining the type of rock.
-Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Dolomite is available in black, brown, colourless, green, grey, pink, white colors.
+Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Dolomite is available in black, brown, green, grey, pink, white colors.
 Appearance of Obsidian is Shiny and that of Dolomite is Glassy or Pearly.
 Properties of rock is another aspect for Obsidian vs Dolomite.
 The hardness of Obsidian is 5-5.5 and that of Dolomite is 3.5-4.
 The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Dolomite are Boninite and Jasperoid.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Obsidian and Dolomite is white.
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Dolomite is 0.92 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Dolomite is heat resistant, pressure resistant, wear resistant.